 How to Prepare for Facial Massage

 Starting with a clean, well-oiled canvas is key for facial massage.
 Pulling back your hair with a cloth headband is not mandatory, but does increase the spa-like feel instantly.
-Not enough oil leads to tugging, which could have reverse effects.
+Not enough oil leads to tugging, which might have reverse effects.
 Psychologically, managing expectations is also key.
 By nature, a face massage is a short-term fix.
 If you don’t have '90s supermodel cheekbones to begin with, no amount of pulling is going to unearth them, so instead think of the practice as a time to connect with your skin and release tension.
 Keeping water close by is smart, too.

 The only other “tool” needed is a face oil of choice, to keep fingers and knuckles easily gliding across the skin.
 Eden’s creative brand strategist Torri Myers recommends “2-3 drops of Mara's Universal Face Oil across the brow bone or where I feel jaw tension.”
-I opted for rosehip oil I had on hand, eventually supplementing with Face Gym's Detox Signature Face Oil.
+I opted for oil I had on hand, eventually supplementing with Face Gym's Detox Signature Face Oil.
 It seems the only requirement is something to lubricate the tools you’re forming with your own two hands.
 Bonus points if that's already in your medicine cabinet.

 Meet the Expert